The Settlement Exhibition: History and contents

-In 2001 archaeological remains were excavated in Aðalstræti, which turned out to be the oldest relics of human habitation in Reykjavík, from before AD 871±2.
-The findings included a hall or a longhouse, from the tenth century, which is now preserved in its original location as the focal point of the exhibition about life in Viking Age Reykjavík.
+In 2001, archaeological remains were excavated in Aðalstræti, which turned out to be the oldest evidence of human habitation in Reykjavík, dating to before 871±2 CE.
+The findings included a hall or a longhouse from the tenth century, which is now preserved in its original location as the focal point of the exhibition about life in Viking Age Reykjavík.

-On the south side of Aðalstræti an old house stood for many years at no. 16, which had seen better days.
+On the south side of Aðalstræti, an old house stood for many years at no. 16, which fallen into disrepair.
 On either side were vacant lots, used for parking.
 Old Reykjavík residents remembered a grand building on the corner of Aðalstræti and Túngata, called Uppsalir.
 It had been demolished in the 1960s, when the Reykjavík urban plan called for a highway to be built through Grjótaþorp.
-The building to the north had been torn down long before; it was one of the 18th-century buildings which had been built for the Innréttingar, the woollens workshops which marked the beginning of urban development at Reykjavík.

-In the summer of 2000 the City of Reykjavík concluded a contract with Minjavernd (antiquities preservation) on the construction of a hotel on the Aðalstræti 14, 16 and 18 lots.
+The building to the north had been torn down long before; it was one of the 18th-century buildings built for the Innréttingar, the woolen workshops that marked the beginning of urban development in Reykjavík.
+In the summer of 2000, the City of Reykjavík concluded a contract with Minjavernd (antiquities preservation) on the construction of a hotel on the Aðalstræti 14, 16, and 18 lots.
 The old building at Aðalstræti 16 was to be renovated, and new buildings would be constructed on either side.
-In 1971-75 archaeological excavations had been carried out on the Aðalstræti 14 and 18 lots, revealing relics from the Settlement Age.
+In 1971-75, archaeological excavations had been carried out on the Aðalstræti 14 and 18 lots, revealing relics from the Settlement Age.
 It was thus known that further relics could be expected to be found at this location, and that archaeological excavations would be necessary before any development of the land could take place.
-In brief, the Reykjavík City Council decided that the excavations should be carried out, and assigned the Director of the Reykjavík City Museum to supervise the project.
+Consequently, the Reykjavík City Council decided to carry out the excavations and assigned the Director of the Reykjavík City Museum to supervise the project.

 Preparation began in the autumn of 2000, when several preliminary trenches were dug on the sites.
 The Icelandic Institute of Archaeology was appointed to carry out the excavations, which began in January 2001.
-Before long the remains of a hall were uncovered, and north of it fragments of turf wall.
-Further examination revealed that the building was of a type known from the Settlement Age, the Icelandic term for the period 870–930, in the middle of the Viking Age.
+During the excavation, the remains of a hall were uncovered, and north of it, fragments of turf wall.
+Further examination revealed that the building was of a type known from the Settlement Age, the Icelandic term for the period 870–930, midway through the Viking Age.